DYNAMICS OF

 the pendulum.
 The system is constrained to move in a plane.
 The net force

-equation of motion of this system is governed by the equation of motion (1) where is the torque about the pivot point, and is the
+equation of motion of this system is governed by the equation of motion (1) where

 (2a)